New ideas about multiplication of tensorial distributions: Overview of the present state of the theory

 This part is devoted to review the distributional theory in the geometric framework.
-How to define arbitrary rank tensorial distribution on arbitrary manifolds by avoiding to refer to preferred charts?
-Usually we mean by distribution representing an $(m,n)$ tensor field an element from dual to the space of objects given by the tensor multiplication of $(m,n)$ tensor fields and smooth compact supported $k$-form fields (on $k$ dimensional space).
-That means:
+How to define arbitrary rank tensorial distribution on arbitrary manifolds by avoiding reference to preferred charts?
+Usually we mean by a distribution representing an $(m,n)$ tensor field an element from the dual to the space of objects given by the tensor product of $(m,n)$ tensor fields and smooth compactly supported $k$-form fields (on $k$ dimensional space).
+That means for example a regular distributional $(m,n)$ tensor field $B^{\mu...}_{\nu...}$ is introduced as a map

-This is very much the same as to say that the test space are smooth compactly supported tensor densities $T^{\mu....\alpha}_{\nu...\beta}$.
-This is referring to the paper \cite{GerTra}~(and it is mentioned and used in \cite{Garfinkle} as well).
-The topology taken on this space is the usual topology of uniform convergence for arbitrary derivatives related to arbitrary chart (so the convergence from $\mathbf{R}^{n}$ theory should be valid in all charts). \cite{GerTra} contains also definition of the derivative operator acting on the space of tensorial distributions\footnote{The way Geroch and Traschen \cite{GerTra} incorporate the derivative operator:
+This is very much the same as to say that the test space are smooth compactly supported tensor densities $T^{\mu....\alpha}_{\nu...\beta}$ \cite{Garfinkle, GerTra}.
+The topology taken on this space is the usual topology of uniform convergence for arbitrary derivatives related to arbitrary charts (so the convergence from $\mathbb{R}^{n}$ theory should be valid in all charts).
+The derivative operator acting on this space is typically Lie derivative.
+(Lie derivative along a smooth vector field $\xi$ we denote $L_{\xi}$.)
+This does make sense, since: \begin{itemize} \item To use derivatives of distributions we automatically need derivatives along vector fields. \item Lie derivative preserves $p$-forms. \item In case of Lie derivatives, we do not need to apply any additional geometric structure (such as connection in the case of covariant derivative). \end{itemize}